Emilia Baeyertz: Evangelical work

 Baeyertz's husband died on 6 March 1871 at the age of 28, two days after a shooting accident.
 She turned to the Anglican church to help her and she experienced a full conversion to the religion.
 She put her children into boarding school and became an evangelist, visiting jails and hospitals to spread the religion, as well as door-to-door preaching to the Jewish areas of Melbourne.
 She did not manage to convert anyone and ended up with her life threatened.

 Baeyertz joined the YWCA and was soon preaching to large crowds.
 By 1879, she was the featured speaker for a campaign of sermons in Sandhurst, eventually converting 200 individuals.
 She then conducted a Christian mission to Ballarat, with crowds of 2,300 assembling to hear her talk.
 Emilia conducted a number of further missions around Victoria between 1880 and 1890.
 In December 1880, she led a mission at Flinders Street Baptist Church in Adelaide.
 She was invited back over the next three years to preach in all the churches of the South Australian Baptist Association, with some meetings moved to the Adelaide Town Hall to fit the crowds in.
 In 1890, she went to New Zealand to preach, before moving on to North America.
 She arrived in San Francisco in October 1890, and spent two years giving sermons in conjunction with the YMCA in Los Angeles, San Francisco, and Boston in USA as well as Toronto and Ottawa in Canada.

 In 1892, Baeyertz returned to the United Kingdom, preaching and conducting missions in Ireland, Scotland, and England.
 There she would preach to packed halls, sometimes to just women, earning £43 in a fortnight (worth about £17,000 in 2014).
 She remained in her London base until 1904, when she returned to Australia.
 Emilia arrived in Perth in May 1904, remaining there for a year before returning to Victoria.
 Towards the end of her life, she returned to England.
-She conducted a few missions before her death on 26 April 1926 in Surrey.
+She conducted a few missions before her death on 26 April 1926 in Streatham, Surrey (present-day Lambeth and Wandsworth).